Best USB WiFi Adapters for PC and Laptop

 Available Here on Amazon

-D-Link is a well-known wireless manufacturer that makes many wireless-related types of equipment, including a new WiFi-6 USB adapter.
+D-Link is a well-known wireless manufacturer that makes many wireless-related types of equipment, including this WiFi-6 USB adapter.

 It is dual-band 2.4 GHz and 5 GHz with a rated top speed of 1800Mbps.

-While testing, the unit was very impressive, with a wireless speed of 454Mbps, which was the fastest USB WiFi adapter we have tested.
+While testing, the unit was very impressive, with a wireless speed of 454Mbps, which was the fastest USB WiFi adapter we had tested at the time.

 It also uses a USB 3.0 for faster transfer speeds.